 - Make sure to educate girls about pregnancy and especially the first trimester.
 Make sure your daughter understands your views on abstinence, consent, birth control options, abortion, adoption, STIs, her legal rights, and what would happen or be your reaction if she became pregnant while living at home.
 Try to keep this as matter-of-fact as possible.
 The goal is to share this information while keeping lines of communication open.

 - Even though the girl is starting to fill out, she still needs tickling, hugs, and roughhousing that the family has done in the past.
 Sometimes fathers and brothers will pull away from girls physically as they grow.
 The girl will likely interpret this as rejection and will begin distancing herself from her family.
 This leaves her at higher risk for assault or self-harm behaviors.

 Tween girls relate to their menstrual cycle in many different ways.
 Some will be excited to get their period, and others will be terrified of it.
 One of our favorite videos about a tween girl receiving her period for the first time is still relevant!
 No matter what your tween or teen is experiencing, make sure you minimize shame and keep the conversation open.

 - Approach your boy with a curious and open attitude such as “how much do you know about erections?”.
 Let your teen lead the conversation.
 Make sure he knows that erections are natural and can happen spontaneously.

-- Make sure to educate him about abstinence, birth control options, abortion, adoption, pregnancy, sex, STI's and consent.
-Make sure he understands the risk of pregnancy and how the family will respond if a pregnancy happens while he's living under your roof.
+- Ensure to educate him about abstinence, birth control options, abortion, adoption, pregnancy, sex, STI and consent.
+Ensure he understands the pregnancy risk and how the family will respond if a pregnancy happens while he’s living under your roof.